Animation (Jon Anderson album)

 Animation is the third solo album by Jon Anderson, a founder-member and former lead singer of Yes.
-It was released in 1982.
+It was released in May 1982.
+In June 2021, a "Remastered and Expanded Edition" was released by Esoteric Recordings.

 Overview

 Animation was recorded during a busy time for Anderson when he was collaborating with Vangelis and Mike Oldfield and exploring new age and electropop.